jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 The following options are be configurable:

 - The path to the configuration file (through an environment variable only).
-- The interval between autoscaling.
+- The interval between running the autoscaling pipeline and updating a resource's target replicas.
 - The namespace of the resource being managed.
 - Minimum replica target.
 - Maximum replica target.